-During the spring semester, Bitney Prep participates in the state-mandated California Assessment of Student Performance and Progress Program (CAASPP).
-All students in Grade 11 take these computer based tests in Mathematics, English/Language Arts.
+During the Spring Semester, Bitney Prep participates in the state-mandated California Assessment of Student Performance and Progress Program (CAASPP) and the California Science Test (CST).
+All students in Grade 11 take these computer based assessments in Mathematics and English/Language Arts.
 Seniors take the California Science Test (CST).
 These tests are designed to specifically assess student mastery of the California Common Core Standards and the Next Generation Science Content Standards.
 The CAASPP tests provide detailed data on individual student progress.
-Individual results will be sent home & are also saved in students' cumulative files.
+Individual result reports for the CAASPP will be sent home & are also saved in students' cumulative files.
 These tests provide an important data set that is used to measure the success of each individual student and of our school as a whole.
-We encourage all of our Juniors get a good night's sleep & come to school ready to do their best on these assessments.
+We encourage all of our Juniors and Seniors to get a good night's sleep & come to school ready to do their best on these assessments.
 We will provide breakfast and snacks on the testing days.
 We appreciate the support and encouragement on the part of parents.
+CAASPP Test Scores do not directly count towards graduation.
+However, students whose scores identify significant learning gaps toward mastering the California Subject Standards may be required to participate in targeted remediation during their Senior year.

-Starting in the Fall of 2021-2022 all students will also take a 20-30 minute Star Renaissance Standardized Assessment in both Math & English as a baseline assessment.
-In order to measure progress and identify areas of specific individual needs, these tests will be taken at the beginning, middle, and end of each year.
-Teachers will use this data to plan instruction, offer individualized remediation and to measure student progress throughout the year.
+All Bitney students will also participate in the Star Renaissance Standardized Assessment in both Math & English.
+These assessments take about 30 minutes and are given at the beginning of the year, after the Fall Semester, and at the end of the school year, in order to measure progress over time and to identify areas of specific individual needs, Teachers will use this data to plan instruction, offer individualized remediation and to measure student progress throughout the year.